WHAT IS PASTEURIZATION OF MILK? HOW THE MILK IS PASTEURIZED?

 Researches indicate that pasteurized milk retains most of the nutritional benefits of raw milk and most importantly pasteurized milk is safe for human consumption and has a better storage life.

-However, raw milk contains a minuscule amount of Vitamin C and this can be lost during pasteurization.
+However, raw milk contains a miniscule amount of Vitamin C and this can be lost during pasteurization.

 The slight difference in color between raw milk and pasteurized milk is not due to pasteurization.
 Milk is normally homogenized before pasteurization, and it is the homogenization that makes the milk a bit whiter compared to raw milk.